There are many roles you can pursue in actuaries; Learn more about what it’s like being an Associate at PwC to get more insight into the profession…

 The most enjoyable aspect of my work though would have to be the team I work with.
 Not only is the atmosphere fun and supportive, I get to work with some highly talented individuals who are keen to pass on their knowledge and experience.

-What challenges have you come across and how did you overcome these?
+What challenges have you come across as an Associate at PwC and how did you overcome these?

 By far the most challenging aspect is working full-time whilst studying for a tough qualification.
 It does take a lot of time management and discipline, but it doesn’t get in the way of a normal work/life balance.